SafeFlowMatcher: Safe and Fast Planning using Flow Matching with Control Barrier Functions: Conclusion

 \section{Conclusion}

 We introduced \emph{SafeFlowMatcher}, a planning framework that couples flow matching (FM) with CBF-certified safety by employing a two-phase \emph{prediction--correction} integrator.
 On the path generation side, we proposed the vanishing time-scaled flow dynamics, which contracts the prediction error toward the target path.
-On the safety side, we established a finite convergence time barrier certificate for the flow system to ensure forward invariance of a safe set.
+On the safety side, we established a finite-time convergence barrier certificate for the flow system to ensure forward invariance of a safe set.
 The approach generates a candidate path with the learned FM dynamics and then refines only the \emph{executed} path under safety constraints.
-This decoupling preserves the native generative dynamics, avoids distributional drift from repeated interventions on latent states, and mitigates local trap failures near constraint boundaries.
-Empirically, SafeFlowMatcher attains faster, smoother, and safer paths than various diffusion- and FM-based baselines across maze navigation and robot locomotion tasks.
-Some directions of future work include a more adaptive method of fine-tuning our hyperparameters, and the development of SafeFlowMatcher without guidance or conditioning.
+This decoupling preserves the native generative dynamics, avoids distributional drift from repeated interventions, and mitigates local trap failures near constraint boundaries.
+Empirically, SafeFlowMatcher attains faster, smoother, and safer paths than various diffusion- and FM-based baselines across maze navigation, locomotion, and robot manipulation tasks.
+Incorporating data-driven certificates is a promising direction for extending certified generative planning to more dynamic and complex environments.